daveking63/Bio-and-Resume/README.md

 **Recent Research Efforts**

-A description of my recent research in the areas of data science, digital humanities, and generative art are described in the various repositories found at my <'a href='https://github.com/daveking63>my github site</a>.
+A description of my recent research in the areas of data science, digital humanities, and generative art are described in the various repositories found at my https://github.com/daveking63/Bio-and-Resume/blob/master/David%20King%20Resume%20-%202018.pdfmy github site</a>.